DaniilBoiko/slurm-cheatsheet/README.md

 ## How to check GPU utilization on a specific machine?
 You can SSH directly to any machine that is running any of your tasks.

+## Dumb questions section
+### Can I move job file after running `sbatch <file>`?
+Yes, it will not affect submitted jobs.
+Scripts for submitted jobs are copied to another directory.